 Photo Orientation, Formatting, and Ordering.

-For the sake of consistency, all photos should be taken in Landscape mode.
+Although not required we suggest that all photos be taken in Landscape mode (turn your phone sideways).
 Photos taken in Portrait mode do not look good.
 We accept the following photo file formats: .jpg, .png, .gif, and .pdf if you want to send us floor or architectural plans and designs.
 You should name the photo files in the order you would like them displayed (1.jpg, 2.jpg, 3.jpg) on your listing.
 If you do not specify the order, we will arrange them for you.
 The best approach is to start with 1-2 exterior photos > kitchen > first floor rooms > bathrooms > open areas > bedrooms > basement > more exterior > landscape shots.
 If you have a small bathroom skip it.
 There’s nothing gained by showing a photo of a toilet unless it’s one of those fancy TOTO intelligent toilets ;).
-Photos are meant to pique interest to get prospective buyers to view your property in-person.
+Photos are meant to pique interest to get prospective buyers to view your property in person.
 Showing too many photos can sometimes give a buyer’s a reason to not schedule a showing.

 Sending Us Your Photos

-All listing photos should be sent to firstname.lastname@example.org.
-Once received our system will send you an automated response within 10 seconds informing you that we have received your photos.
+All listing photos should be sent to email@example.com.
+Once received our system will send you an automated email response within 10 seconds informing you that we have received your photos.
 Our email provider (Google) allows a max size of 25 MB per email.
 If your photo file sizes are large, we will not receive your email and you will not receive an automated response.
 If this occurs, please batched your photos and send them in multiple emails.
 We recommend running photos through a free online photo compression service such as www.tinyjpg.com.
 You may also send us a dropbox link of your photo album.
 Make the album public and send us the shareable folder link so we have access to download the files.
 Get a free Dropbox account.
 We do not recommend Google Photo products.

 → Get the process started by heading over to our Agreement Wizard to create, sign and execute the listing agreement online.